giovannicoppola/alfred-kindle/README.md

 <h1 id="usage">Basic Usage 📖</h1>

 - launch with keyword (default: `!k`), or custom hotkey
+- enter a string to search, according to the scope set in `Workflow Configuration`.
+A few search operators are available:
+	- `--p` will filter for purchased books
+	- `--l` will filter for loaned books
+	- `--d` will filter for downloaded books
+	- `--k` will filter for Kindle books
+	- `--ib` will filter for Apple Books books
+	- `--read` will filter for read books
 - `enter` ↩️ will open the book in Apple Books (if downloaded) or the corresponding webpage on Amazon (if not downloaded)
-- data is cached for best performance.
+- data is automatically cached for best performance.
 You can force a database refresh using the keyword `::books-refresh`

 <h1 id="known-issues">Limitations & known issues ⚠️</h1>

 - I could not figure out how to open a specific book in the Kindle app via command line.
 If you know how to do that, let me know!
 - I could not figure out how the Kindle app can tell if a book was first loaned, then purchased.
-Currently, if that is the case (i.e. a book was first loaned, then purchased), the book will appear as loaned, [unless it is not downloaded??]
+Currently, if that is the case (i.e. a book was first loaned, then purchased), the book will appear as loaned.

-## old ones
-- None for now, but I have not done extensive testing, let me know if you see anything!
-- tested with ~100 books.
-The book list is currently created on the fly, and book covers are downloaded if missing.
-Might be slower if your library has thousands of books, in which case a sqlite database it might be more efficient.
-Let me know if that is the case!
 - not tested thoroughly for user-uploaded documents.